 For Medicaid, contact them directly to report your settlement as soon as possible.

-Are their future costs I need to consider?
+Are there future costs I need to consider?

 Should your personal injury require future medical treatment, Medicaid can ask for these costs to be reimbursed later.